sojurner/Personal-blog/src/posts/military/army-bootcamp.md

 There was a *particular morning* on the second or third day, which I recall vividly as the **lowest** i had ever felt.
 It was *5am* with temperatures that hovered around **20°F (-7.2°C)**.
 Presumably, we had a long day ahead of us, so we were instructed to get *breakfast* early out of the way.
 Apparently, 100 other groups had the same plan, and so, by the time we arrived to the *D-FAC (Dining Facility)*, a **Black Friday** sized line had already formed.

 > At that point, We had not been issued our official *military attire*, and so none of us were *properly clothed* for the **weather**.
 It took about *two hours* before we reached the *inside* of the building.
 During the two hours, we stood silently in *single file formation*, while the **frigid winds** pierced through our bodies us from all directions.
-It was *impossible* to focus on anything else other than the **soul-crushing cold**.
+It was *impossible* to focus on anything else other than the **soul-crushing coldness**.
 It was an *insufferable experience*.

-Get used to the cold, because one way or another you'll encounter plenty of experiences similar to this.
+Get used to the cold, because one way or another, you'll encounter plenty of experiences similar to this.

 ## Parting Advice